sOumallyaGit/Mood-Tracker/README.md

 ## Deployment

-You can get the live demo of this on the link :- https://mood-tracker-dusky.vercel.app/
+You can get the live demo of this on the following link : https://mood-tracker-dusky.vercel.app/

+## Installation

+If you want to run the project locally do the following steps :

+1. Clone the repository:

+2. Navigate to the project directory:

+3. Open index.html in a web browser.

+## License

+This project is licensed under the MIT License.